kakliniew/Ascii-codes-front-app/README.md

 # MyFrontEndProject
-Project made by me to learn a little bit about developing a Front-end
+Project made by me to learn a little bit more about developing a Front-end